mhlulani/hello-ruby/README.md

 $ gem install bundle
 ```

+## Declaring dependecies
 ```
 Create a Gemfile with the following content:

-source 'https://rubygems.org' #this can be an internal repo gem 'nokogiri' gem 'rack', '~> 2.0.1' gem 'rspec'
+# source 'https://rubygems.mycompany.org' #this can be an internal repo
+gem 'soap', '1.0.2'
 ```